peter-c0de/bash-aliases/README.md

 \e[31mReact ###\e[0m
 reactVite - creates new vite
-reactRun - runs react server
+reactRun - runs react local server
 "

 # Show All of the User's Aliases: